lhalloran/COMPEST/README.md

 * _(free)_ PEST (ver.
 12.1.0 executable included here)

 ## How-to:
-* Firstly, it is recommended you read the article: (Halloran et al., _under review_)
+* Firstly, it is recommended you read the article: (Halloran et al., 2019).
 * Secondly, it is recommended to have some basic familiarity with PEST (see Doherty, 2016).

 1. **Define:**